washer143/r.wjoinery-msp1/README.md

 They all appeared as they should.

-## Deployment
+# Deployment
 The website was deployed using github, these are the steps i followed.
-* Login to github
+* Login to github.
-* click on settings tab above green code button
+* click on settings tab placed above the green code button.
 * On the left scroll to find "Pages" which will open up a new section.
-* Go to source and select master branch
+* Go to source and select master branch.
 * Once master branch has been selected, the page will give you a link indicating a successful deployment.
 The link to the live website is here: https://washer143.github.io/r.wjoinery-msp1/

 If you wish to clone the repository these are the steps to take:
 * Go to github repository.
-* Go to code button located next gitpod button and click.
+* Go to the code button located next to the gitpod button and click.
-* Select if wish to clone with https, SSH or Github CLI.
+* Select if you want to clone with https, SSH or Github CLI.
 * Click button beside url to copy to clipboard
 * Open with github desktop, and follow the prompts to complete the clone.

-The link to the live website is here: https://washer143.github.io/r.wjoinery-msp1/
+* Alternatively you can open Git Bash and change the current working directory, to where you want a cloned directory.
+* Type git clone in the terminal, paste the URL you copied earlier, and press “enter” to create your local clone.

+If you want to fork the repository you can click the fork button located towards the top right of the page.

+# Responsiveness
+As i started this project on my laptop i produced this project for laptop version first.
+I felt this would be the best way to implement my ideas and project and then scale down, but as i came to media queries i ran into a multitude of issues, after painstakingly adding and editing, i finally got it to respond the way i wanted to, but still not without its issues.

-## Bugs
+# Bugs

-## Unfixed Bugs
+# Unfixed Bugs

  # Languages
  * HTML